Trade Regulations of USA

 As provided in the Harmonized Tariff Schedule of the United States (HTSUS), some commodities such as beef, cocoa powder and cotton are subject to TRQ limitations in effect as of the date of publication of Guide to Doing Business with the US.
-Additionally, CBP administers a considerable number of TRQs that have been included in US trade preference programmes such as AGOA, ATPDEA, CBTPA and HOPE as well as in FTAs negotiated by the US.
+Additionally, CBP administers a considerable number of TRQs that have been included in US trade preference programmes such as African Growth and Opportunity Act (AGOA), Caribbean Basin Trade Partnership Act (CBTPA) and Haitian Hemispheric Opportunity Through Partnership Act (HOPE) as well as in FTAs negotiated by the US.

 All goods imported into the US are either subject to duty or duty free, depending on their classification under the applicable items in the HTSUS.
 When goods are dutiable, ad valorem, specific or compound rates may be assessed.

 The country of origin of merchandise imported into the customs territory of the US can affect, among other things, the rate of duty, eligibility for special programmes, admissibility, quota, procurement by government agencies and marking requirements.

 Rates of duty for imported merchandise may also vary depending upon the country of origin.
 Most merchandise is dutiable under the most favoured nation (MFN) — now referred to as normal trade relations (NTR).
 Duty free status is available under various exemptions (e.g., GSP, FTA partners, preference programme beneficiaries, and other exemptions listed in HTSUS Chapter 98).